stoplightio/spectral/docs/guides/4e-recommended.md

 extends: [[spectral:oas, recommended]]
 ```

-Far more rules exist than just the recommended ones, there are other rules which can help you create high-quality OpenAPI descriptions.
+Far more rules exist than just the recommended ones.
+There are other rules to help you create high-quality OpenAPI descriptions.

 ```yaml
 extends: [[spectral:oas, all]]